zanmangloopy88/LLM-PDF-Chatbot/README.md

    A new browser window will open where you can interact with the chatbot.

 > [!NOTE]
-> You will need to enter your Cohere API key in the sidebar for the chatbot to work.
+> If you didn't paste a valid Cohere API key into your secrets file you will need to enter it into the sidebar for the chatbot to work.

 5. Make minor changes to the code, save and then run your app again to see what happens.